 Spituk - Stok

 Day 1 - We stated walking from Spituk village along the dirt road until we reached a large bridge decorated in prayer flags to cross the Indus river.
-Soon after the plains open up and you notice the commanding view of the Spituk mountain range surrounded by desolate terrain.
-The road runs alongside the Indus river and ends just passed Zinchan.
+Soon after the plains opened up to reveal the commanding view of the Spituk mountain range surrounded by desolate terrain.
+The road ran alongside the Indus river and ended just passed Zinchan.
 It took us roughly 4 hours to cover 10 miles (16km) to reach a place to stay in Zinchan.

-The trek was a great way to test our abilities in high altitude and navigation of the area.
+The trek was a great way to test our abilities at high altitude and navigation of the area.
 It left us feeling confident to tackle the Markah valley trail alone without a guide.